-[IN]ARCH ADV is an advanced architectural studio for current architecture majors or recent architecture graduates formulated to push the boundaries of architectural thinking and design.
-The architecture studios are formal, intensive and structured for experimentation with physical ideas.
+[IN]ARCH ADV is an intermediate architectural studio for current architecture majors or recent architecture graduates formulated to push the boundaries of architectural thinking and design.
+The studios are formal, intensive and structured for experimentation with physical ideas.
 Participants will make models (physical and digital), draw, photograph, collage, montage, diagram, print, scan, map and write as they work.
 The studio becomes a place for participants to transform thoughts and ideas into form.

 Studio lessons establish and fortify links between architecture and the allied arts.
 While dealing with landscape, site, function and program, many pursuits reflect immediate and direct associations with music, painting, collage, literature, dance, theater, filmmaking and the human body, all of which exist in the sub-patterns of design.